ByGregMarine/bygregmarine.com/content/recipes/tacos-de-camarón-shrimp-tacos.md

       golden
     note: ""
-  - instruction: If sautéing slaw/cabbage, heat up olive oil in pan on medium heat and sauté to desired texture
+  - instruction: If sautéing slaw/cabbage, heat up olive oil in pan on medium heat and sauté to desired texture (Optional step if you prefer raw)
   - instruction: Just before sauté step is complete, place the tortillas over slaw/cabbage in a single layer (This is optional.
 I like to do this to warm the tortillas before building the tacos.)